The Scalability Problem

 • Path patching tests edges: "Is the connection HKH \to K important?"

-This distinction is more than theoretical.
-Consider the IOI circuit [4]Interpretability in the Wild: a Circuit for Indirect Object Identification in GPT-2 Small
+In the IOI circuit, activation patching implicates both S-Inhibition and Name Mover heads [4]Interpretability in the Wild: a Circuit for Indirect Object Identification in GPT-2 Small

 Wang, K., Variengien, A., Conmy, A., et al.